marta-wnek/marta-website/content/projects/project1.md

-**NOTE:**{.underline}
+#Conclusion:

-The plot shows several interesting patterns.
-Generalizing conclusions should be made cautiously which is why especially the relationship of the parliament constituencies' share of votes for the labour and/or conservative party and the corresponding leave share votes should not be over interpreted.
+The plot shows several interesting patterns:

+1. Generalizing conclusions should be made cautiously which is why especially the relationship of the parliament constituencies' share of votes for the labour and/or conservative party and the corresponding leave share votes should not be over interpreted.

-However, the stronger trends for the Liberal Democrats as well as the Independent Party may show some interesting tendencies.
-While parliament constituencies in which the vote share for the Liberal Democrats was relatively low showed above 50% vote shares for Brexit, this vote share quickly depletes as the share of Liberal Democrats affiliation increases.
+2.However, the stronger trends for the Liberal Democrats as well as the Independent Party may show some interesting tendencies. **While parliament constituencies in which the vote share for the Liberal Democrats was relatively low showed above 50% vote shares for Brexit, this vote share quickly depletes as the share of Liberal Democrats affiliation increases.**

-An inverse relation with stronger magnitude is to be observed for the UKIP.
-In underrepresented parliament constituencies the vote share to leave the EU was relatively low but strongly increases as the affiliation to the UKIP grows.
+3. An inverse relation with stronger magnitude is to be observed for the UKIP. **In underrepresented parliament constituencies the vote share to leave the EU was relatively low but strongly increases as the affiliation to the UKIP grows.**

 At around 20% representation of the UKIP in the parliament constituencies the vote shares were up to 75%.
-This finding should not come as a surprise, as the main campaign positions of the UKIP was to be independent of the EU whereas the Liberal Democrats campaigned to stay.
+=>This finding should not come as a surprise, as the main campaign positions of the UKIP was to be independent of the EU whereas the Liberal Democrats campaigned to stay.